Language Circus. Getting into a language on the same conditions as a child – communcating with the body.

 Using circus as a theme and with the help of a tightrope dancer, a clown and an acrobat we approach our Sami languages.
 Being a beginner gets easier if learning means being funny and crazy.
 How does the tightrope dancer bend the verbs?
 How does the clown get away with saying the wrong things?
 Where is grief hiding in the body – the grief of not remembering one's own language?
 What does sadness look like – how does it sound?

-Idea and directing: Patricia Fjellgren, Siri Hamari and Erik Rosales
+By: Patricia Fjellgren, Siri Hamari and Erik Rosales

-The Language Circus is directed towards children, aged from six to eleven.
+Facts: The Language Circus is directed towards children, aged from six to eleven.
 Guided by a clown, a Sami linguist and an actor, the children will play and learn about the Sami languages through acrobatic exercises, clownery and games.

 Each workshop is created together with each school.
 In order to build the circus arena we need: